scrabbletank/farhome-rules/rulesdoc.md

 A creature attempting to perceive the illusion must make a perception check against your spellcasting, on success they see the illusion for what it is.

-For every level above 5th you may extend the illusory space by another 10x10x10 area.
+For every level cast above 5th you may extend the illusory space by another 10x10x10 area.

 ___
 #### Instant Fortification